ouranos/mno-deploy/README.md

 - Create a yaml configuration file under `ansible/vars` (eg: `ansible/vars/myenv.yml`) and customise values from `ansible/group_vars/all` as needed
 - Create a yaml secret file file under `ansible/vars` (eg: `ansible/vars/myenv_secret.yml`) containing passwords and secrets
 - Encrypt the secret file with ansible vault: `ansible-vault encrypt ansible/vars/myenv_secret.yml`
-- Store the ansible vault password in a text file
+- Store the ansible vault password in a text file that will be reused as part of the deployment scripts

 ### Infrastructure setup
 - Run the following script